harish345/BooksAPI/README.md

  - Install MySQL
  - Create a schema booksdb
- - In settings.py change the database username and password your db credentials.
+ - In settings.py change the database username and password to your db credentials.

  # Run Configurations